 Audio Tracks

-The Audio tab in each asset allows you to view, add, update, replace, and remove audio tracks associated with your asset.
-This is useful for managing multiple languages, alternate mixes, or updated audio sources.
+The Audio tab lets you view, add, update, replace, and remove audio tracks associated with your asset.
+Use it to manage multiple languages, alternate mixes, or updated audio sources.

-Uplynk encodes audio using HE-AAC at a 48 kHz sample rate, which is compatible with all standard playback and delivery formats.
-Some older assets created with legacy Slicers may use different sample rates, but they remain fully supported by the platform.
+Uplynk encodes audio using HE-AAC at a 48 kHz sample rate, compatible with all standard playback and delivery formats.
+Some older assets created with legacy Slicers may use different sample rates, but the platform fully supports them.

 Field Definitions